GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: PRELIMINARY AND PROBLEM SETTING

 \subsubsection{\textbf{Flux balance analysis}}

-When analyzing the metabolic network within a constraint-based model, flux balance analysis (FBA) assumes steady states where all metabolic reaction speeds (fluxes) are constant \cite{orth2010flux}.
-Specifically, we give the following definitions for FBA: (1) for each compound, the sum of the producing fluxes is equal to the sum of the consuming fluxes; (2) in each reaction, the fluxes of substrates and products must satisfy the ratio in the chemical reaction equation, and (3) the upper and lower bounds are given for each flux.
-In the standard procedure for FBA on the given metabolic network $\mathcal{C}_1$, the objective is to maximize the cell growth reaction rate $v_{\text{growth}}$ using the following linear programming (LP):
+When analyzing a metabolic network within a constraint-based model, flux balance analysis (FBA) assumes a steady state in which all metabolic reaction fluxes remain constant~\cite{orth2010flux}.
+Formally, FBA imposes the following conditions: (1) for each metabolite, the sum of producing fluxes equals the sum of consuming fluxes; (2) in each reaction, substrate and product fluxes must satisfy the stoichiometric ratios specified by the reaction equation; and (3) each flux is constrained by prescribed upper and lower bounds.
+In the standard formulation of FBA applied to a metabolic network $\mathcal{C}_1$, the objective is to maximize the cell growth reaction rate $v_{\text{growth}}$, expressed as the following linear program (LP):